brodeau/aerobulk/README.md

 **> Some Examples**

-Using COARE 3.0 without the cool-skin warm-layer parameterization, with air temperature and humidity provided at 2m and wind at 10m:
+Using COARE 3.0 without the cool-skin warm-layer parametrization, with air temperature and humidity provided at 2m and wind at 10m:

               PROGRAM TEST_COEFF
                   USE mod_const